AbhijithKumble/IRIS_Rec23_221EE202_React/README.md

 //   Steps to install the application

 //   git clone the project

 //   cd client ; npm install     *install the dependencies required by the client*

 //   cd server ; npm install     *install the depencencies required by the server*

+//users to login are in the users.json file in the server directory